Research

 PhD research

-My dissertation is focused on understanding insect declines & how insectivorous birds are affected.
+My dissertation was focused on understanding insect declines & how insectivorous birds are affected.
 I am especially interested in

 To answer these questions, I use a variety of approaches, including field surveys, crowd-sourced science, & rigorous evidence synthesis (like the entoGEM project).